knowmad411dev/MyBrain/Notes/Building Knowledge Graphs.md

 - Jim Webber
 tags:
 - graph
-- knowledge
+- book-summaries
 title: 'Building Knowledge Graphs: A Practioner''s Guide'
 ---

 ## **Building Knowledge Graphs**

 "Building Knowledge Graphs: A Practitioner's Guide" by Jesús Barrasa and Jim Webber is a comprehensive resource for data scientists and engineers looking to create and utilize knowledge graphs.
 [Read more on Neo4j](https://neo4j.com/knowledge-graphs-practitioners-guide/) or [visit Jim Webber's site](https://jimwebber.org/publication/building-knowledge-graphs/).
-Published by O'Reilly Media, this practical book offers hands-on examples and insights into the world of [[Knowledge Graphs]].
+Published by O'Reilly Media, this practical book offers hands-on examples and insights into the world of Knowledge Graphs.
 [Find it on Amazon](https://www.amazon.com/Building-Knowledge-Graphs-Practitioners-Guide/dp/1098127102) or [view on O'Reilly](https://www.oreilly.com/library/view/building-knowledge-graphs/9781098127091/).

 ## Key Topics Covered